Graygzou/graygzou.github.io/jekyll/_includes/projects-content/raven-content.markdown

 To make sure the net was trained, we made tests with other data than our training data and we analysed results.
 We've find out that our learning process were doing good and we finally tested it in-game.

+The final results were correct since the learning bot shoot at the other bots.
+We even noticed that his score were slightly higher than the average.

 {% capture image_path %}/assets/project-images/raven/network.png{% endcapture %}
 {% capture image_path_webp %}/assets/webp/network.webp{% endcapture %}
 {% include images-handler.html alt="network" filename=image_path webp=image_path_webp %}